-As more wives and children were added to this already toxic mélange, (Jessop is reputed to have had thirteen wives and fathered 50 children) after 17 years of marriage and the bearing of 8 children, Carolyn felt the need to flee in order to protect herself and her children from psychological suffocation.
+As more wives and children were added to this already toxic mélange (Jessop is reputed to have had thirteen wives and fathered 50 children); after 17 years of marriage and the bearing of eight children, Carolyn felt the need to flee in order to protect herself and her children from psychological suffocation.

-8. Albert Einstein.
-First marriage of two: January 6th 1903
+8. Albert Einstein—First Marriage of Two: January 6, 1903

 Still, Einstein would not be deterred, insisting he loved her intellect, her speaking voice, and freedom of ideas.
 Hence, they married in 1903, after a courtship in which, according to their letters, their mutual passion was intense on a physical as well as intellectual plane.

 Sadly, while Einstein’s reputation as a mathematician and physicist grew, Mileva felt increasing despair at what came to feel like the waste of her studies and intellect.
-She wrote to a friend, when two minds joined in a marriage, one partner inevitably got the pearl, while the other was left with its box.
-In time, this metaphorical box seemed to have expanded into a coffin, not only for Mileva’s dreams, but any ability to feel joy or the slightest trace of contentment.
+She wrote to a friend that when two minds joined in a marriage, one partner inevitably got the pearl, while the other was left with its box.
+In time, this metaphorical box seemed to have expanded into a coffin, not only for Mileva’s dreams but any ability to feel joy or the slightest trace of contentment.

 In response, Einstein wrote to Mileva in a seeming attempt at reconciliation, though its terms were such as to impel nearly any woman to seek a divorce.
-In order to regain the privilege of sharing a household with him, She must agree to serve him 3 meals a day in his room, keep his study in perfect order, expect no intimacy or companionship, and be silent and/or leave a room at his bidding.
+In order to regain the privilege of sharing a household with him, she must agree to serve him three meals a day in his room, keep his study in perfect order, expect no intimacy or companionship, and be silent and/or leave a room at his bidding.
 Only the final instruction was fair, in that she was not to disparage or demean him in front of their children, either by words or conduct.

 Einstein married Elsa in June 1919.
-Four years later he had a two year affair with his 21 year younger secretary Betty Neumann.
-He continued to have several affairs throughout the marriage, and made no secret that his interpretation of marriage was that it should be an agreement of convenience.
+Four years later, he had a two-year affair with his 21-year-younger secretary, Betty Neumann.
+He continued to have several affairs throughout the marriage and made no secret that his interpretation of marriage was that it should be an agreement of convenience.

-9. Oscar Wilde.
-Married on May 29th 1884
+9. Oscar Wilde—Married on May 29, 1884

 It has been said the only cruel act of writer Oscar Wilde’s life was to marry.
 This is true in that, given the intensity of his male gender preference, a marriage, he must have known, could only end in the wounding of a wife and detriment to potential children.